saifulazad/bdjobs-scraping/README.md

 * Clone the project
 * Open terminal then `cd bdjobs-scraping` and hit Enter
+* Download [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).
+Make sure it matches with your current chrome browser version
 * You can start by virtual env (optional)
 * At terminal `python -m pip install -r requiriement.txt`
 * Edit the config.py file provide PATH of your chrome driver